dugzino/star-citizen-scripts/README.md

 ## Hot to use

 This script requires for it to be in Star Citizen's root folder (Default: "C:\Program Files\Roberts Space Industries\StarCitizen").
 I will add a prompt to set the path later.

 To run it, simply right click on it and choose "Run with PowerShell".
+Or open a PowerShell prompt (CMD, Terminal, or whatever you like) and run the script from it: `.\ultimate_script.ps1`

 ## Notice